- Young Writers Workshop

 Messiah College’s annual Young Writers Workshop is a summer writing program with residential and commuter options held on the scenic, suburban campus of Messiah College, located just 12 miles from Harrisburg, PA.

-The Young Writers Workshop provides college-level writing skills development, offering students the choice of two distinct tracks: creative writing and college-prep expository writing.
+The Young Writers Workshop provides college-level writing skills development, offering students the choice of three distinct tracks: creative writing, memoir writing, and playwriting.

 - Creative Writing Track - fiction, poetry, creative non-fiction